 - Advancing Scholarship

-The Nominating Committee prepares the slate of candidates for open Leadership Council positions by making selections from applicants who have submitted a completed nomination packet.
+The Nominating Committee prepares the slate of candidates for open Board of Directors positions by making selections from applicants who have submitted a completed nomination packet.

 The Conference Committee oversees all aspects of the AHNA annual conference.

 Education Provider Committee (EPC)

 The Education Provider Committee (EPC) is comprised of graduate level nurses who plan and implement education programs offered by the American Holistic Nurses Association.
 EPC members ensure all AHNA educational offerings meet the quality criteria established by the organization and the American Nurses Credentialing Center (ANCC), our accrediting body.
 Committee members establish initial program plans and conduct periodic evaluations of program offerings.
 Currently subcommittees of the EPC are responsible for the planning and evaluation of the Foundations of Holistic Nursing home study course, the Geriatric Care Modules, and the Introduction to Holistic Nursing Module for Networkers.
 In addition, the EPC also supports the continuing education offerings of the Journal of Holistic Nursing and is responsible for the educational components of AHNA Conferences.
 Through their efforts, the EPC ensures that members of the AHNA have access to quality education programs to strengthen and enhance their knowledge and competence in this specialty of nursing.